madison-vincent-WTA/DemoAppiumFramework/README.md

 3. Paste in https://github.com/madison-vincent/DemoAppiumFramework.git and click "Begin Import"
 5. The new repository should now be a copy of the Demo framework
 6. Open the IDE and create a new project based on a Verified Code Source (Get form VCS on IntelliJ).
 Provide the URL to your new repository
 7. Switch to the repo branch you want to view/work in.
-Run the following command (Replace baseFramework with testingFramework to checkout the branch with example tests): git checkout baseFramework git pull baseFramework
+Run the following command (Replace baseFramework with testingFramework to checkout the branch with example tests): <br>
+ git checkout baseFramework <br>
+ git pull baseFramework
  8. The code should be in place, as a check you can ensure that classes exist in src>main>java>com.Framework>Base
  9. Right click on the pom.xml > Maven > Reload Project